Ranavalona I: Physical appearance and photography

-No authentic portrait of Queen Ranavalona I exists.
-The commonly seen image was created by the artist Ramanakirahina Philippe (1860–1916) for the 1906 Marseille colonial exhibition, decades after her death was of her niece Rabodo.
+No authentic portrait of Queen Ranavalona I exists, the commonly seen painting of her was created decades after her death by the artist Ramanakirahina Philippe (1860–1916) based on a photograph of her niece Rabodo (later known as Queen Rasoherina) taken by Reverend William Ellis.

-During his stay in Madagascar, Reverend William Ellis photographed Rabodo, future Queen Rasoherina and niece of Ranavalona I. This photograph later inspired Ramanakirahina’s portrait of Ranavalona.

-Ranavalona rejected European influences threatening Malagasy culture and identity.
-She believed that photography and representations of people could steal the soul and harm the subject.
-This conviction was reinforced by the death of her husband Radama I, who died shortly after lending his features to the artist Coppalle, who painted his portrait in 1826.

-She strictly forbade photographs of herself and viewed photography as a spiritual and political threat, banning her advisors from associating with Ellis because of his photographic équipement.
+Ranavalona rejected European influences and believed that photography and representations of people could steal the soul and harm the subject.
+This conviction had been reinforced by the death of her husband Radama I, who died in 1826 shortly after the artist Coppalle painted a portrait of him.
+She strictly forbade photographs of herself and viewed photography as a spiritual and political threat, banning her advisors from associating with Ellis because of his photographic equipment.

 Two European eyewitnesses provided physical descriptions of Ranavalona.
-Ida Pfeiffer, an Austrian traveler who met her in person, wrote that the queen was of the Malay race, with "a rather dark complexion and a strong build".
+Ida Pfeiffer, an Austrian traveller who met her in person, wrote that the queen was of the Malay race, with "a rather dark complexion and a strong build".
 Reverend Ellis described her as "not tall, but rather stout," with "a round face, a well-formed forehead, small eyes, a short but not broad nose, well-defined and small lips, and a slightly rounded chin."
 He noted that her "head and face [were] small, compact, and well proportioned," and that her expression was "rather agreeable than otherwise, though at times indicating great firmness".